reefland/ansible-k3s-argocd-renovate/docs/longhorn-settings.md

 ### Test Claim

-* Adjust if you want a Longhorn storage test claim performed once all validations have completed:
+* Adjust if you want a Longhorn storage test claim created:

 ```yml
   test_claim: